komparo/rosetta-pipeline/comparison/README.md

 This type of input is rarely handled by a framework.

-### Reproducibility
+### Constriction

-The reproducibility of a pipeline hinges on how much of the inputs are specified.
+The reproducibility of a pipeline hinges on how much of the inputs are specified, and whether the script uses any unspecified inputs which may be different on another system.

-Some frameworks enforce reproducibility by prohibiting the command to load any inputs which are not specified as such.
+Some frameworks enforce reproducibility by constricting the command to those inputs which are specified, without allowing any other inputs to be accessed.
 Examples:

   - Only make specified input files available to the job: Cromwell, nextflow